Sweet Potato Cornbread

 More Sweet Potato Side Dishes:

-overhead view of sweet potato and apple casserole in a blue baking dish.
+Sweet potato and apple casserole in a blue baking dish with a spoon sticking out.

 Sweet Potato Bites – Sliced sweet potato rounds are brushed with a maple cinnamon-and-sugar mixture, baked, and then topped with marshmallows and pecans!
 Sweet, decadent, FAST and EASY!
 Great for busy weeknights especially when the weather is chilly.
 Or put these perfect little bites on your Thanksgiving and holiday menus!